 The Emergency Room as Primary Care

-As I saw these patients, some of them repeatedly, over my three decades in practice, I began to saw that I was the primary care physician for a lot of them.
+As I saw these patients, some of them repeatedly, over my three decades in practice, I began to see that I was the primary care physician for a lot of them.
 Since I worked quieter ERs, I realized that I often have a few minutes for counseling about their disease, or even about their lifestyle choices.

-Particularly lifestyle choice that affect health.
-Which is a pretty scattershot blunderbuss: everything in our lives affects our health.
+Particularly lifestyle choices that affect health.
+Which is pretty much a scattershot blunderbuss: everything in our lives affects our health.

 As I have suggested elsewhere, if our brains function reasonably well, we can deal with a lot of disease and adversity.
 And as my posts here show, I am a big proponent of reading.
 I strongly believe that if we engage kids with reading as early as possible, it has an enormous, positive impact later on.
 So I started urging parents, particularly new parents, to read to their children.

 More than one parent has come back to me after a year or two, and told me they after they started reading to their kids, they were amazed at the change in their children.
 They were shocked and delighted at how sharp they were, and at how well they were doing in school.
 Some of these parents could barely read themselves, but their kids were tearing it up in the classroom.

 So much of medicine is obvious.
 Or like most things, it’s obvious if you’ve studied it.
 But if you haven’t studied, many things aren’t obvious at all.
-Likewise, so much of education and raising children is obvious; if, of course, you had supportive parents, and you’ve read a lot and thought a lot, and if you’ve been around a lot of good parents interacting with their children.
+Likewise, so much of education and raising children is obvious; if, of course, you had supportive parents, if you’ve read a lot and thought a lot, and if you’ve been around a lot of good parents interacting with their children.